AHBRIJESH/Convolutional_Neural_Network-for-Handwritten-Digit-Predection/README.md

 ![](https://img.shields.io/badge/Implementation-Convolutional%20Nural%20Network-darkred)

-This repository demonstrates the implementation of a Neural Network with a single layer using TensorFlow's Keras library.
+This repository demonstrates the implementation of Convolutional Neural Network using TensorFlow's Keras library.
 The model is trained on the MNIST dataset, consisting of 70,000 images.
 The dataset is split into two parts: the training set (`x_train`, `y_train`) and the test set (`x_test`, `y_test`).

 ## Files and Structure